-Noma named best restaurant in the world
+Noma has been named best restaurant in the world.

 The Copenhagen-based restaurant was awarded the accolade at last night’s San Pellegrino World’s 50 Best Restaurant Awards.

 Noma, run by 32 year old Rene Redzepi, pushed Ferran Adria’s Ell Bulli, which has held the title for the last 4 years, into second place.